PhoenixNinja101/main-ffbot/README.md

     -Edited EmbedBuilder eb() to finalize the format of master embed.
     (?) .setThumbnail() is not working | Fix or discard

+  [Version 1.99]

+    -Edited EmbedBuilder eb() | Decided to discard .setThumbnail() | Changed comments in src/main/java/webscrape/getHTMLelementsOfFanfiction.java
+    (?)
+Need to add hyperlinks to title and description

   # Commands

-    - !linkffn [ffid] | Add the ID of your fanfiction that can be found in the profile of your fanfiction.
+    - !linkffn [ffid] | Add the ID of your fanfiction that can be found in the profile of your chosen fanfiction.